 CRM implementations should not be led by the IT team alone.
 Their involvement is invaluable, but CRM is a business solution and the implementation needs to reflect this.
-Therefore, for a successful implementation, ensure you involve members of the sales, marketing, customer service, IT and manufacturing functions, and also have active participation from the senior team.
+Therefore, for a successful implementation, ensure you involve members of the sales, marketing, customer service and IT functions, and also have active participation from the senior team.